c01d43am/Again/README.md

 This tool is intended **for educational and ethical hacking purposes only**.
 The author is **not responsible** for any misuse or illegal activities conducted using this tool.

----

-This **fixed** version ensures clarity, proper formatting, and corrects grammatical errors. 🚀 Let me know if you need further improvements!